FarukErat/Notes_and_Tutorials/authentication.md

 **Here is how password authentication works, without passing password over the wire:**

-- Client sends a username and a client nonce.
+- Client sends a username.
 - Server finds the password hash for the given username, then sends the salt, the iteration count and a SERVER nonce.

 - Client hashes the password with the salt, iteration count and the SERVER nonce, then sends the digest and a CLIENT nonce to server. `client_proof = hash(hash(pass, salt, iter), server_nonce)`